Vadorequest/PhraseApp-AutoTranslate/README.md

 ===========
 * You have access to the .pem file, so you can [update the script](http://developer.chrome.com/extensions/packaging.html)
 * You can enable the DEBUG mode in the script to see the messages into the console.
-* You can create an official Chrome Extension, I don't see the interest because it's basically a plugin for our team, but if you want to share it, go ahead.
-Just tell me!
-(Issues)

 Design